antmicro/meta-antmicro/system-releases/nvidia-jetson-orin-baseboard-demo/README.md

 sudo apt-get update
 sudo apt-get install gdisk udisks2 bmap-tools
 ```
-Connect the USB stick to the device (at least 16 GB, USB3.0) and put the device into recovery mode:
+Connect the NVMEe storage or USB stick (at least 16 GB, USB3.0) to the device and put the device into recovery mode:
 * connect the Recovery USB-C port to your host PC
 * press POWER button (if the device isn't powered yet)
 * press and hold RECOV button